Didn't receive expected email from Adobe

 To verify that Adobe has your correct email address, follow these steps:

-1. In the Account information and access section, confirm that your email address is correct.
-If not, edit it.
+1. In the Account information and access section, confirm that your primary email or Adobe ID is correct.

 Get help faster and easier